ulyssetsd/simple-newsletter/README.md

 # simple-newsletter
-ASP.NET web app.
+ASP.NET Core MVC web app.
 Allow user to subscribe to a newsletter